Weakly maximal subgroups of branch groups: Non-rigidity tree

-We now show this slight generalization of Corollary \ref{Cor:NumberGeneralizedParabolic2}. \begin{proposition} Let $G\leq\Aut(T)$ be an almost level transitive rigid group. \begin{enumerate} \item If $G$ is not torsion-free, it contains a continuum of generalized parabolic subgroups that are not parabolic. \item If $G$ has elements of arbitrarily high finite order, there are infinitely many \treeequivalence{} classes of generalized parabolic subgroups that each contains a continuum of subgroups. \item If $G$ is torsion, there is a continuum of \treeequivalence{} classes of generalized parabolic subgroups that each contains infinitely many subgroups. \end{enumerate} \end{proposition} \begin{proof} The first part is Corollary \ref{Cor:ContinuumGenPar}.
+We now show this slight generalization of Corollary~\ref{Cor:NumberGeneralizedParabolic2}. \begin{proposition} Let $G\leq\Aut(T)$ be almost branch. \begin{enumerate} \item If $G$ is not torsion-free, it contains a continuum of generalized parabolic subgroups that are not parabolic. \item If $G$ has elements of arbitrarily high finite order, there are infinitely many tree-equivalence classes of generalized parabolic subgroups that each contains a continuum of subgroups. \item If $G$ is torsion, there is a continuum of tree-equivalence classes of generalized parabolic subgroups that each contains infinitely many subgroups. \end{enumerate} \end{proposition} \begin{proof} \textit{Proof of~\ref{Prop:Torsion1}.} This is Corollary~\ref{Cor:ContinuumGenPar}.

-Let $(g_i)_{i=1}^n$ be a sequence of elements of $G$ with finite but increasing order.
-Let $C_i$ be an orbit of maximal size for $\gen{g_i}\acts \partial T$.
+\textit{Proof of~\ref{Prop:Torsion2}.} Let $(g_i)_{i=1}^n$ be a sequence of elements of $G$ with finite but increasing order.
+Let $C_i$ be an orbit of maximal size for $\gen{g_i}\curvearrowright \partial T$.
 Up to extracting a subsequence, $(\abs{C_i})_i$ is a strictly increasing sequence of finite numbers.
-All the $\SStab_G(C_i)$ are generalized parabolic subgroups and since the $C_i$ have pairwise distinct cardinalities, the $\SStab_G(C_i)$ are in distinct \treeequivalence{} classes.
+All the $\SStab_G(C_i)$ are generalized parabolic subgroups and since the $C_i$ have pairwise distinct cardinalities, the $\SStab_G(C_i)$ are in distinct tree-equivalence classes.